How to Make the Silkiest Hummus (Worth Every Minute)

 Directions

-2. Pick out and discard as many skins as you can — don’t worry if a few remain.
+Pick out and discard as many as you can — don’t worry if a few remain.

-1. Place the chickpeas in a medium saucepan.
-Cover with water so the level sits about 2.5 cm (1 inch) above them.
+Place the chickpeas in a medium saucepan and cover with water so it sits about 2.5cm (1 inch) above them.

-2. Add a bay leaf, 1 tsp cumin, and 1 tsp salt.
-Bring to the boil, then reduce to a simmer for 10 minutes, until the chickpeas are very soft.
+Bring to the boil, then reduce to a gentle simmer for 10 minutes, until the chickpeas are very soft.

-1. Transfer the chickpeas to a food processor.
-Add tahini, garlic, the remaining 1 tsp cumin, cayenne pepper, olive oil, jalapeño brine, and the lemon juice.
+Transfer the warm chickpeas to a food processor.
+Add the tahini, garlic, remaining 1 teaspoon cumin, cayenne pepper, olive oil, jalapeño brine and lemon juice.

 Tips